 Tech companies are doomed.
 Just look at this chart from JP Morgan Asset Management!

-The chart is supposed to show that unicorns do poorly in the public markets, and I assume that whoever made it was high.
+The chart is supposed to show that unicorns do poorly in the public markets, and I assume that whomever made it was high.
 Not just because there’s a unicorn vomiting a rainbow, but who the hell plots stock price as a function of days-since-IPO?

 Today, venture capital is drying up for less successful startups.
 Investors, eyeing collapsing tech stocks and economic sloth, are culling their portfolios and forcing cash-starved companies to retrench or shut down.